Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Introduction

-Our main motivation in this work is to exploit the strategy of turning two unfavorable situations into a favorable one to generate hybrid highly entangled states in discrete-time quantum walks.
-We propose to use deterministic Parrondo sequences using two different coin operators to produce states that are, in general, more entangled than the states produced by sequences using only one of the two coins.
-We show that some of the deterministic sequences proposed, apart from generating highly entangled states, generate entanglement that are independent of the phase of the initial state used.
-We also show that phase independent entangling sequences generate maximally entangled states for $3$ and $5$ steps regardless of initial states.
-This could resolve the experimental challenges of generating these states.
+Our main motivation in this work is to exploit the strategy of turning two unfavorable situations into a favorable one to generate hybrid highly entangled states in DTQWs.
+We propose using deterministic Parrondo sequences using two different coin operators to produce states that are generally more entangled than the states produced by sequences using only one of the two coins.
+We show that some of the deterministic sequences proposed, apart from generating highly entangled states, generate entanglement independent of the initial state phase used $(\text{phase independent entanglers}: XXH..., XXM..., XXF...)$.
+We also show that phase-independent entangling sequences generate maximally entangled states for $3$ and $5$ steps regardless of initial states.
+It could resolve the experimental challenges of generating these states.
 Further, we explore the asymptotic limit of the sequences proposed.
-So far, the only study that analyzes the relationships between Parrondo's games and quantum entanglement is Ref.~\cite{jan2020study}.
-Winning and losing Parrondo games are defined as in\cite{rajendran_benjamin_2018}, and the winning Parrondo's games are shown to generate good amount of entanglement.
+Recently, a few studies have analyzed the relationship between Parrondo's games and quantum entanglement in DTQW's, see \cite{jan2020study, PhysRevA.97.012116, wal, pir}.
+In \cite{jan2020study}, winning and losing Parrondo games are defined as in \cite{rajendran_benjamin_2018}, and the winning Parrondo's games are shown to generate a good amount of entanglement.
 However, only two initial states are explored ($\theta = 0, \phi = \pi/2$ and $\theta = 0, \phi = 3\pi/2$), and the sequences which possess maximum winning outcomes are not the best entanglers.
+Ref. \cite{PhysRevA.97.012116} presents the effect of periodic sequence on the entanglement between coin and position space.
+Two different coins are considered, showing that the periodic introduction of the second coin to the quantum walk determined only by the first coin increases entanglement.
+However, the quantum coin under consideration is a single non-orthogonal, unitary operator, and the results presented are only for a particular initial state.
+Ref.~\cite{wal} also defines winning and losing Parrondo sequences as in \cite{rajendran_benjamin_2018} and further shows, with some examples of coin operators acting on a particular initial state, that Parrondo's effect can also occur in the case of 1D DTQW with a deterministic aperiodic sequence of two-state quantum coins.
+With a period-one sequence of the coin operators, the walker-coin quantum entanglement is lesser, on average, than in the case of quantum walks with deterministic aperiodic sequences.
+Ref.~\cite{pir} exhibits similar behavior where time-dependent quantum coins have been applied.